HiMyNameIsIlNano/my_freebsd/README.md

 ```

 ## Further Configuration Possibilities:
-As mentioned above, both `post_install` and `desktop_configurer` are driven by a configuration file named `post_install.config`.
-The `post_install.config` is a simple `json` file containing a list of programs and flags used for the configuration of the desktop environment.
+As mentioned above, both `freebsd_configurer` and `desktop_configurer` are driven by a configuration file named `freebsd_configurer.config`.
+The `freebsd_configurer.config` is a simple `json-like` file containing a list of programs and flags used for the configuration of the desktop environment.
 The meaning of each configuration item is described below:

 1. base_ports: A category of ports used to configure the base system (e.g. xorg).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
 2. desktop_ports: A category of ports used to configure the desktop (e.g. openbox, gtk themes, etc.).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;